leticiaveigacs/leticiaveigacs/README.md

 # ✨ **About Me** ✨

-Hi! 👋 My name is Leticia Veiga Cena da Silva, and I'm a technology enthusiast focused on web development.
+Hi!
+My name is Leticia Veiga Cena da Silva, and I'm a technology enthusiast focused on web development.

 ## 📒 Interests

 I'm a developer with a passion for creating innovative and functional solutions.
 I am constantly looking to learn and improve my skills in the field of web programming.

-- 🌱 I am currently dedicating my time to the in-depth study of Web Programming.
 - 💼 I work as a freelance developer, collaborating on various interesting projects.

 ## 🤖 Skills